sinkstyt/Pierre.Solution/README.md

 | Pastry (3)                   | 5     |

 ## Setup and Installation
-_the code only depends on just a few built-in namespaces which will be brought into the picture by following these steps_
+_the code depends on just a few built-in namespaces which will be brought into the picture by following these steps_

 1. Use a termainl or console to navigate to the desired directory for this project
 2. Clone the project to your machine: